JeffersonLab/jca-test-suite/README.md

 | throughput  | Connects to 5,000 unique counter PVs for 30 seconds |
 | concurrency | Launches 100 internal clients, which then monitor 100 unique PVs each for 30 seconds |

+Note: the "ws" client requires epics2web to be running.

 3. Stop the CAServer

 ``